sysown/proxysql/doc/passwords.md

 ### How to input new passwords

 The Admin interface of ProxySQL does not have any  `PASSWORD()` function.
-That means that:
+This means that:
 * passwords are stored in the format they are inserted, either in plain text or hashed
 * while inputting password in the Admin interface, it is not possible to derive an hashed password from a plain text password (yet you can run `SELECT PASSWORD('password')` in MySQL server and copy paste the result)